ethmacc/CASA0022_TerRanger/README.md

 ## Quickstart
 ### Hardware
 To construct the electronics, the protoboard/stripboard should first be cut to the dimensions 51mm x 62mm.
-Then, construct the circuit can be constructed using the following breadboard and schematic as a guide:
+Then, the circuit can be constructed using the following breadboard and schematic as a guide:

 <img width="600" alt="circuit_diagram_bb" src="https://github.com/user-attachments/assets/1d508ac4-93e4-48ac-977b-1d2bde71f53d" />